Wyoming Dog Bite Lawyer

 Dog bites come in all shapes and sizes, from superficial scratches to deep wounds that require immediate surgery.
 Follow these guidelines for addressing your injuries.

 If the bite is truly superficial, then wash it with warm water and soap before applying a sterile bandage.
-If you are feeling pain, you can use an over-the-counter pain medication such as aspirin or ibuprofen.
+If you are feeling pain, you can use over-the-counter pain medication such as aspirin or ibuprofen.

 If the dog broke the skin, which is most likely, then you can also wash the wound at home.
 However, you should also go to the doctor.
 Dogs carry many different bacteria in their mouths, and the risk of infection is very high.